exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Observer interval defines an interval between Exonum blocks when a node should refresh its view of the anchoring chain.
-If the observer interval is not defined, node do not track the anchoring chain at all.
+If the observer interval is not defined, nodes do not track the anchoring chain at all.

 Tracking is needed to get the [nearest anchoring transaction](#nearest-lect) for every Exonum block.